andrzejlisek/BackupToMail/readme.md

 BackupToMail.exe DOWNLOAD "TestItem" "*500000000,1,8,3,1,257,7,16,5" "TestItem.txt" 0 4 0
 ```

-You can use one of two generators, which may differs in speed and similarity to random values\.
-The **number of bits** beans as following:

-* 1 \- use one least significant bit, use 8 values to generate one byte\.
-* 2 \- use two least significant bits, use 4 values to generate one byte\.
-* 4 \- use least significant nibble, use 2 values to generate one byte consisting of two nibbles\.
-* 8 \- use whole value modulo by 256, as one byte\.

 For example, to create whole dummy file having 1000 bytes length, when **number of bits** is specified to 2, there will be generated 4000 values and sequence of foru values will be used to generate one byte\.The values can be generated sequentially only\.
 There is a reason, why the generator uses cache, which stores generator state periodically during generating values of contents\.
 Using the cache, generator does not have to generate values from beginning to generate file segment other than the first segment\.
 In the gereal settings, there is the **RandomCacheStepBits** parameter, which defines the caching period by number of bits\.
 If you set 25 \(default value\), the generator state will be store between every 33554432 \(32M\) values\.
 It is recommended to set the bits to get the value between quarter segment size and double segment size but the recommendation applying is not mandatory\.

 Using the dummy file, you can test some features without managing large files, such as: